Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Results and Analysis

-The report-to-volume retrieval task matches textual descriptions in radiology reports with their corresponding 3D medical imaging volumes.
-Retrieval is performed by calculating cosine similarity between the text and image embeddings, ranking volumes based on similarity scores, and selecting the top-$P$ most relevant ones.
-Since the RAD-ChestCT dataset does not include radiology reports, this evaluation is conducted on the CT-RATE dataset.
+Cross-modal retrieval is conducted in two directions: \emph{report-to-volume} and \emph{volume-to-report}.
+Unlike the training phase where semantic summarization is introduced to facilitate alignment, here retrieval is conducted directly using the original reports.
+Retrieval is based on cosine similarity between text and image embeddings, where candidates are ranked and the top-$P$ volumes or reports are selected.
+Since RAD-ChestCT does not include radiology reports, all evaluations are carried out on the CT-RATE dataset.